hashicorp/terraform/website/source/docs/providers/aws/r/vpc_peering_accepter.html.markdown

 * `allow_remote_vpc_dns_resolution` - Indicates whether a local VPC can resolve public DNS hostnames to private IP addresses when queried from instances in a peer VPC.
-* `allow_classic_link_to_remote_vpc` - Indicates whether a local ClassicLink connection can communicate with the peer VPC over the VPC peering connection.
+* `allow_classic_link_to_remote_vpc` - Indicates whether a local ClassicLink connection can communicate with the peer VPC over the VPC Peering Connection.
-* `allow_vpc_to_remote_classic_link` - Indicates whether a local VPC can communicate with a ClassicLink connection in the peer VPC over the VPC peering connection.
+* `allow_vpc_to_remote_classic_link` - Indicates whether a local VPC can communicate with a ClassicLink connection in the peer VPC over the VPC Peering Connection.